woossi0/suite/docs/usermanual/source/webmaps/composer/tour.rst

      - A container for layers and maps.
 All work in Composer happens inside a given project workspace
      - Workspace (or namespace)
    * - Maps
      - A collection of one or more (styled) layers to be viewed simultaneously.
-The purpose of Composer is to make the creation of these easier.
+Composer is intended to make map creation easier.
      - Layer groups
    * - Layers
      - A collection of geospatial features, all from a common source